MadJalapeno/homelab-traefik/traefik/config/conf/readme.md

 # Traefik Dynamic Configuration Directory

 This directory is monitored by Traefik for configuration changes in real-time.
+You can have as many files as you want which makes managing them easier.

 ## How to Use